Himachal Pradesh: One dies, five injured in road accident | www.lokmattimes.com

 Himachal Pradesh: One dies, five injured in road accident

-As per Bilaspur SP, Saju Ram Rana, the accident occurred due to overspeeding and the driver is absconding.
+"The accident occurred due to overspeeding and the driver is absconding", said Bilaspur SP, Sahu Ram Rana.

 ( With inputs from ANI )